Vodafone and Liberty face battle for Kabel Deutschland

 Vodafone wants to buy Kabel Deutschland so that it can offer TV, fixed line and broadband to more of its mobile customers, while Liberty Global wants more consolidation in one of its best-performing markets.
 Vodafone offered about 81-82 euros a share in cash, sources said last week.

-A Liberty Global deal would be closely scrutinised by German anti-trust authorities because the combined company would control roughly 60 percent of the country's television market.
+A Liberty Global deal would be closely scrutinized by German anti-trust authorities because the combined company would control roughly 60 percent of the country's television market.

 "Shareholders of Kabel Deutschland would have to consider the possibility that a potential Liberty offer faces a lengthy regulatory review with an uncertain outcome," wrote analysts from Jefferies in a note.